bethtelford/helo-redo/README.md

   * The endpoint should accept a parameter for the user id.
   * The endpoint should pull the post title, image URL, and content off of the request body.
   * The endpoint should respond with the 'all good' status code once it has added the post to the database.
-* Write a method in New Post that sends a request to the endpoint you just wrote.
+* Write a method in Form that sends a request to the endpoint you just wrote.
   * The axios request should include the user id as a parameter.
   * The request should send all the values stored in state in the body.
   * Once the response comes back from the server, redirect the user to the Dashboard.